Technique

 • Do the same on the other side, and then make a horizontal incision along the top of the bone where the two branches meet in the center.

 • Using your fingers, remove the wishbone.
-It should come out easily; if not, use a Paring Knife.
+It should come out easily; if not, use your knife to carefully cut it loose.

 Step #2: The Post-Roast Rest